nplatonov/ASTDmapper/README.md

 + Speed filter ([Freitas et al., 2008](https://dx.doi.org/10.1111/j.1748-7692.2007.00180.x)) is applied to remove spikes in trajectory using speed threshold.

-+ Weighted cell aggregating for individual vessels based on attribute `sec_nextpoint`, which is interpreded as a residence time for given location.
++ Weighted cell aggregating for individual vessels based on attribute `sec_nextpoint`, which is interpreted as a residence time for given location.

 + Non-weighted cell aggregation for all vessels.
 Units are "days per period".
 It is expected monthly periods, and units are "days per month".